edthorman/mirantis/docs/configuration-file.md

 - `version` - Which version of UCP we should install or upgrade to (default `3.3.0`)
 - `imageRepo` - Which image repository we should use for UCP installation (default `docker.io/docker`)
+- `adminUsername` - UCP administrator username (default: `admin`)
+- `adminPassword`- UCP administrator password (default: auto-generate)
 - `installFlags` - Custom installation flags for UCP installation.
 You can get a list of supported installation options for a specific UCP version by running the installer container with `docker run -t -i --rm docker/ucp:3.3.0 install --help`. (optional)
 - `licenseFilePath` - Optional.
 A path to Docker Enterprise license file.
 - `configFile` - Optional.
 The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html).
 - `configData` -  Optional.
 The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html) in embedded "heredocs" way.
 Heredocs allows you to define a mulitiline string while maintaining the original formatting and indenting
 - `cloud` - Optional.
 Cloud provider configuration

+**Note:** The UCP installer will automatically generate an administrator password unless provided and it will be displayed in clear text in the output and persisted in the logs.
+The automatically generated password must be configured in the `launchpad.yaml` for any subsequent runs or they will fail.

 #### `cloud`